bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

 Click on ‘**Create role**’

+### Setup permissions for the IAM Role

 Once the role is created, we need to attach policies and authorize the IoT Credential Provider to access it.

-Choose your created role from the list of IAM roles.
+Choose your created role from the list of IAM Roles.
 Click on **‘Attach Policies’** and attach the following policies:

 * AmazonSageMakerEdgeDeviceFleetPolicy
 * AmazonS3FullAccess

 Click on **‘Trust relationships’ → ‘Edit trust relationship’**

-.
 Add the following to the Policy Document and click on ''**Update Trust Policy'**:

 ```
 {